lucieperrotta/ICG/hw2-NguyenPhanhoangPerrotta/icg17_homework2/icg17/readme.txt

 We also used a 'count' value to iterately go to the next indices, since we want to have a lot of triangles.

 For the next part, in grid_vshader.glsl, we first set a few values :
-- v : this is the constant 2*PI we need for our computation, since we use a sine function
+- v : reprensents the frequency of the sinus function.
+Higher is the value, more bumps there will be.
 - amplitude : determines the height of our bumps
-- acc : this represents the accuracy, the bigger is this value, the more bumps we should have.
+- acc : this represents the acceleration

-Then we compute the height as a sine function as asked.
-(A FINIR JE COMPRENDS PAS XD)
+Then we compute the waves.
+To have symetric bumps we multiply sinus.
+We use as input one coordinate of the position times the frequency, then substract the current time to make it move.
+We finally multiply the final result by an amplitude, to make it more or less high.